What Is Inpatient Detox Like?

 Which Treatments Options Are Available?

 Evidence-based treatment options are almost always part of inpatient detox.
-In many cases, these facilities also offer additional treatment options because they usually have more funding than outpatient centers.
+In many cases, these facilities also offer additional treatment options that may not be available at some outpatient centers.

-The evidence-based treatments normally used in inpatient detox are as follows.
+The evidence-based treatments normally provided in inpatient detox are as follows.

 Medications